 VENDOR SET UP begins at 7:30am Please follow the EVENT signs once you enter the park.
 YOU WILL NEED TO PROVIDE YOUR OWN TENTS, TABLES, CHAIRS etc. WE PROVIDE THE 10 x 10 VENDOR SPOT!

-The VENDOR LOCATION is BEHIND the Ted Whitlock Community Center where the Multicultural festival will be held until 7pm.
+The VENDOR LOCATION will be inside and behind the Ted Whitlock Community Center where the Multicultural festival will be held until 7pm.

-PLEASE CHECK in with Samantha Lopez-Bickman when you get there, and she will provide you with your set up location.
+PLEASE CHECK in with Samantha Lopez-Bickman and Margarita Chavez when you get there, and they will provide you with your set up location.
 The Vendor spot will be spray painted.

 PLEASE NOTE All VENDORS must be in their designated spots by 9AM and set up by 10AM!